syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 {% endhighlight %}

 For converting https sites, it requires OPENSSL libraries to be installed in the machine.
-You can install the OPENSSL library by downloading its setup from the below link,
+You can install the OPENSSL library by downloading its setup from the following link,

 X86 - [https://slproweb.com/download/Win32OpenSSL-1_0_2d.exe](https://slproweb.com/download/Win32OpenSSL-1_0_2d.exe# "")